apache/druid/docs/ingestion/data-formats.md

 :::caution[Deprecated]

-Hadoop-based ingestion deprecated.
+Hadoop-based ingestion is deprecated.
 Use [SQL-based ingestion](../multi-stage-query/index.md) instead of MapReduce or [MiddleManager-less ingestion using Kubernetes](../development/extensions-core/k8s-jobs.md) instead of YARN.

-You must now explicitly opt-in to using the deprecated `index_hadoop` task type.
-To opt-in, set `druid.indexer.task.allowHadoopTaskExecution` to `true` in your `common.runtime.properties` file.
-For more information, see [#18239](https://github.com/apache/druid/pull/18239)
+You must now explicitly opt in to using the deprecated `index_hadoop` task type.
+To opt in, set `druid.indexer.task.allowHadoopTaskExecution` to `true` in your `common.runtime.properties` file.
+For more information, see [#18239](https://github.com/apache/druid/pull/18239).

 :::

 :::info
- You need to include the [`druid-avro-extensions`](../development/extensions-core/avro.md) as an extension to use the Avro Hadoop Parser.
+You need to include [`druid-avro-extensions`](../development/extensions-core/avro.md) as an extension to use the Avro Hadoop Parser.

  See the [Avro Types](../development/extensions-core/avro.md#avro-types) section for how Avro types are handled in Druid
 :::